SCTOMP: Spatially Constrained Time-Optimal Motion Planning: CONCLUSION

 \section{CONCLUSION}

 In this work, we presented a motion planning approach capable of computing time-optimal trajectories in spatially constrained environments.
-As opposed to state-of-the-art methods, we directly solve the geometrically constrained time minimization problem, without relying on collision-free geometric references.
-As a consequence, the time-optimal trajectories computed by our method, not only exploit the system's actuation, but also the available free space.
-For this purpose, we rely on spatial reformulation that allows for performing a singularity-free spatial transformation of the system dynamics, as well as the time minimization problem.
+The time-optimal trajectories obtained by our method, not only exploit the system's actuation, but also the available free space.
+For this purpose, we rely on a spatial reformulation that allows for performing a singularity-free spatial transformation of the system dynamics, as well as the time minimization problem.
 To compute the underlying parametric functions required by this reformulation, we leverage Pythagorean Hodograph splines.
-This results in a dual-stage scheme, where the initially computed spline coefficients are fed into the spatially reformulated time minimization problem.
-Similar timings with respect to a well-known planar benchmark account for the method's time-optimal capabilities.
-Moreover, being solely dependent on the environment broadens its applicability beyond case-specific state-of-the-art solutions.
-Further experiments on a spatial case show that the solution's approximated time-optimality is agnostic from the underlying spline.
-Lastly, the versatility of the systems -- a planar bicycle model and a spatial quadrotor -- and differences in the scale of the environments upon which the experiments were conducted emphasize the motion planner's generality and applicability to a wide range of systems and scenarios.
+This results in a three-stage scheme, where after finding collision-free corridors with PH splines enclosed in them, their respective coefficients are fed into a spatially reformulated time minimization problem.
+Experiments on a single-corridor planar case-study show that the solution's time-optimality is agnostic to the underlying PH spline.
+Moreover, an extensive benchmark against baseline algorithms account for the method's time-optimal capabilities.
+Lastly, the versatility of the systems -- a planar bicycle model and a spatial quadrotor -- and differences in the scale of the environments upon which the experiments were conducted emphasize the motion planner's generality and applicability to a wide range of systems and scenarios. { }